Contractors IR35 HMRC Worst Nightmare

 One thing about the test is that HMRC have to be sent the results for future reference.

 The big fear of contractors at Government departments was that HMRC would say “If you failed the test that means that you were never really self employed.
 So, you owe us a whole load of back tax going back years.

 It now looks as if this is going to be the case.

-And private sector workers, this is almost certainly coming your way next April.
+And private sector workers, this is coming your way in April 2020.

 If you know anyone else who may be affected by this and would find this article useful, please share it with them using the social media buttons at the top and bottom of the page.